ihmpavel/expo-video-player/README.md

 # Basic info
 Video component for Expo built on default Video component.
 Inspired by [expo/videoplayer](https://github.com/expo/videoplayer) _(already deprecated)_

-The library has a lot of options, but most of them are optional (`source` and `inFullscreen` are required).
+The package has lot of configuration options to fix your needs.
+Only `source` and `inFullscreen` are required.
 See the props table below.
-The `Video` component also supports phones, which screen ratio is not 16:9.
+The `Video` component also supports phones, which screen ratio is not standard.

-For compatibility informations check <a href='#compatibility'>Compatibility</a>
+For compatibility information check <a href='#compatibility'>Compatibility</a>

 ## Installation
+- Expo video player
 `yarn add expo-video-player` _or_ `npm install expo-video-player`

-If you are using TypeScript, _type definitions_ are in the project itself.
+- Dependencies
+You may also need `expo-av` and `@react-native-community/netinfo`.
+Install them with `expo-cli` (`expo install expo-av @react-native-community/netinfo`)

 ## Usage